Part 3 – Currency Exhibition

 Byzantine period – Talmudic period (324–640 CE)

-Once Christianity became the official religion of the Roman Empire, the nature of the coins minted by the government change.
+Once Christianity became the official religion of the Roman Empire, the nature of the coins minted by the government changed.
 Instead of images of popular gods such as Zeus, the coins started to carry symbols such as crosses as well as denominations.
 During the Byzantine period, there were almost no coins minted in the Land of Israel at all, and most of the coins used were made of bronze and gold and came from various mints throughout the Byzantine empire.

 Pictured: